 Look for the ETL listed mark, a circle with “ETL” in the middle, on the product itself, usually on a label affixed to the charger housing.
 You should also find a control number (7 digits) on the back of the unit.
 You can verify this number on Intertek’s official directory to confirm authenticity.

 We’ve categorized EV chargers by their five primary North American certifications (CSA, Energy Star, ETL, FCC, and UL) to make your choice easier.
 This approach lets you understand what each safety mark guarantees and how widely it’s accepted, helping you skip lengthy comparisons and purchase with confidence.
+Our Home EV Charger Certifications guide covers all five marks side by side with verification steps for each.

 We offer independent EV charger reviews and guides.
 ETL® is a registered certification mark of Intertek, and we are not affiliated with or endorsed by Intertek.